DataDog/hiring-engineers/answers.md

 3. Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

-answer in answers.py file
+    full answer in answers.py file

 ##Roadblocks -
     Simply making an agent check proved difficult.
 As mentioned earlier I have a DataDog Agent installed on my mac, but the specifc commands for the command line aren't working the way I hoped for.
 For example: when I do DataDog datadog-agent start command it starts the app, but the command for Agent V6, what I have, doesn't work.
 I am unsure of how I should being the Agent Check.
 My answer is the answers.py file is written as if I got the Agent Check to work.

 4. Change your check's collection interval so that it only submits the metric once every 45 seconds.

-answer in answers.py file
+    full answer in answers.py file